delfick/photons/docs/start/useful_helpers/orientation.rst

 Photons contains code to make this easy.

-.. automodule:: photons_control.orientation
+.. automodule:: photons_canvas.orientation
     :members:
     :undoc-members:

-It is recommended you use the :ref:`"chain" plan <plan_chain>` to access this functionality.
+It is recommended you use the :ref:`"parts" plan <plan_parts>` to access this functionality.